raulalhena/raulalhena/README.md

 - ⚡ Fun fact: ...
 -->

-#### Fullstack developer, reskilling myself back into the development industry.
+#### Junior fullstack developer, reskilling myself back into the development industry.
 Learning in programming again, after a while with a lot of experience from my entrepreneurial ventures leading teams, creating and finding solutions to overcoming challenges.

 ---